Top news events: Your picks

 Ronald Reagan getting shot

 Aristea Vlavianos: I remember the day President Reagan was shot.
 I was in 10th grade, and we were waiting for our history class to start after lunch, and the teacher was uncharacteristically late.
-Finally he rushes in, apologizes for being late, and announces the president has been shot.
+Finally he rushes in, apologizes for being late, and announces the President has been shot.
 I remember the shock I felt, and the shock on the faces of my classmates.
-The rest of the day was a blur till I got home and became glued to the TV to find out what was happening and how President Reagan was.
+The rest of the day was a blur til I got home and became glued to the TV to find out what was happening and how President Reagan was.
 Thank goodness he survived and was able with Margaret Thatcher to bring an end to the Cold War.

 Ronald Reagan's election

-Kevin Hadduck: The massacre in Rwanda, 10 years ago, deepened my conviction that those who choose not to act, not to intervene for fear of dire consequences, do not necessarily hold the moral high ground.
+Kevin Hadduck: The massacre in Rwanda, ten years ago, deepened my conviction that those who choose not to act, not to intervene for fear of dire consequences, do not necessarily hold the moral high ground.
 North American and European complacency and fear contributed to the loss of nearly a million lives.

 Same-sex marriage bans